 Tradition • Character • Achievement • Success

-Tri County Middle School, part of the Tri County Area Schools District in Howard City, MI, has been named one of 300 State Finalist in the 14th annual Samsung Solve for Tomorrow” competition.
+Tri County Middle School, part of the Tri County Area Schools District in Howard City, MI, has been named one of 50 State Winners in the 14th annual Samsung “Solve for Tomorrow” competition.
 Each State Winner receives a $12,000 prize package and has the opportunity to move forward in the competition to compete for one of 10 National Finalist spots.

-Samsung Solve for Tomorrow is a national competition designed to empower students in grades 6-12 to leverage the power of STEM (Science, Technology, Engineering, Math) to create innovative solutions addressing critical issues in their local communities.
+Samsung Solve for Tomorrow is a national competition aimed at students in grades 6-12, to leverage the power of STEM (Science, Technology, Engineering, Math) in developing innovative solutions addressing critical issues in their local communities.
 The competition empowers public middle and high school students in grades 6-12 to act as agents of change by applying Problem-based Learning (PBL) principles, environmental stewardship, and entrepreneurship to address some of society’s most pressing challenges.
 For more information on the Samsung Solve for Tomorrow competition visit www.samsung.com/us/solvefortomrrow/